EwDosbox/PlatBorne/LORE&SHIT.md

 - No rest for the wicked
 - Imagine loosing all that progress
 - And All it needed was one wrong move
-- Grass grows, Birds Fly, Sun Shines and Hunter…The End Is Coming, You need to hide
+- Grass grows, Birds Fly, Sun Shines and Hunter…The End Is Coming, Coming for you
 - Your incompetence is making my blood boil
 - Is this an Undertale reference?
 - Idiot…